Mortgage Interest Deduction Limit and Income Phaseout

 Recommended Actions For Increasing Your Real Estate Returns

-* Refinance Your Mortgage: If you are a homeowner and you have not refinanced in the past year, I strongly suggest you check online to see what the latest rates are.
-There is seriously some mortgage interest savings to be had!
+* Refinance Your Mortgage: If you are a homeowner and you have not refinanced in the past year, I strongly suggest you check online to see the latest mortgage rates.
+Interest rates have been rising due to fear of QE coming to an end.
 I always check with Quicken Loans because they are fast, quick, and provide a no obligation real quote based on the input you provide.
 I recently refinanced to a 5/1 ARM for 2.625% in the Summer of 2012 after just refinancing in the fall of 2011 for 3.125% from 3.625%!
 I am now saving $4,000 a year in mortgage interest!

 * Check Your Credit Score: Everybody needs to check their credit score once every six months given the risk of identity theft and the fact that 30% of credit scores have errors.
 For over a year, I thought I had a 790ish credit score and was fine, until my mortgage refinance bank on day 80 of my refinance told me they could not go through due to a $8 late payment by my tenants from two years ago!
 My credit score was hit by 110 points to 680 and I could not get the lowest rate!
 I had to spend an extra 10 days fixing my score by contacting the utility company to write a “Clear Credit Letter” to get the bank to follow through.
 Check your credit score for free at GoFreeCredit.com and protect yourself.
 BTW, the averaged credit score for a rejected mortgage applicant is 729!